suit-wg/manifest-spec/draft-ietf-suit-manifest-03.md

 It is assumed that the reader is familiar with the high-level firmware update architecture {{I-D.ietf-suit-architecture}}.

-The SUIT manifest is heavily optimised for consumption by constrained devices.
+The SUIT manifest is heavily optimized for consumption by constrained devices.
 This means that it is not constructed as a conventional descriptive document.
-Instead, of describing what an update IS, it describes what a Recipient should DO.
+Instead, of describing what an update IS, it describes what a recipient should DO.

-While the SUIT manifest is informed by and optimised for firmware update use cases, there is nothing in the {{I-D.ietf-suit-information-model}} that restricts its use to only firmware use cases.
+While the SUIT manifest is informed by and optimized for firmware update use cases, there is nothing in the {{I-D.ietf-suit-information-model}} that restricts its use to only firmware use cases.
 Software update and delivery of arbitrary data can equally be managed by SUIT-based metadata.

 #  Conventions and Terminology

 {::boilerplate bcp14}

+The following terminology is used throughout this document.

 * SUIT: Software Update for the Internet of Things, the IETF working group for this standard.
 * Payload: A piece of information to be delivered.
 Typically Firmware for the purposes of SUIT.